True Meaning of God’s “New Name” in Revelation 3:12

 Then, will the Lord change His name when He returns?
 In fact, some Bible verses already tell us that when the Lord returns He will have a new name, such as “Him that overcomes will I make a pillar in the temple of My God, and he shall go no more out: and I will write on him the name of My God, and the name of the city of My God, which is new Jerusalem, which comes down out of heaven from My God: and I will write on him My new name” (Revelation 3:12), “I am Alpha and Omega, the Beginning and the Ending, said the Lord, which is, and which was, and which is to come, the Almighty” (Revelation 1:8), “And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunder, saying, Alleluia: for the Lord God Almighty reigns” (Revelation 19:6), “And the four beasts had each of them six wings about him; and they were full of eyes within: and they rest not day and night, saying, Holy, holy, holy, LORD God Almighty, which was, and is, and is to come” (Revelation 4:8), “And the four and twenty elders, which sat before God on their seats, fell on their faces, and worshipped God, Saying, We give You thanks, O LORD God Almighty, which are, and were, and are to come; because You have taken to You Your great power, and have reigned” (Revelation 11:16–17).
 From these verses we can see that God will have a new name.
 So, we can be sure that when the Lord returns He will not be called Jesus.
 Besides, we can see a lot of verses which say that God’s name is the “Almighty.”
 Apart from these verses, other verses also mention the Almighty such as Revelation 15:3, Revelation 16:7, Revelation 16:14, Revelation 21:22, and so on.
 According to these prophecies, when the Lord returns to do new work, His name will be changed to the Almighty.
 And God will start a new age and conclude the work of the Age of Grace under the name the Almighty, so that people will know God’s entire disposition and honor the name the Almighty as great.
 If we accept the new name of God in the last days, we have welcomed the return of the Lord Jesus.

 Now people of Eastern Lightning testify that the Lord Jesus has returned and His name is Almighty God, which fulfills the prophecies in Revelation.
 And they also testify that Almighty God has expressed many truths and is doing the work of judging and purifying man, and He will classify each person according to their kind and separate the tares from the wheat.
-Those who accept the judgment of God’s words and be cleansed can be made overcomers before the disaster and enter God’s kingdom, while those who refuse to accept the judgment of God’s words will fall into the disaster.
-Almighty God’s judgment work by the word fulfills these prophecies in the Bible, “I have yet many things to say to you, but you cannot bear them now.
+Those who accept the judgment of God’s words and be cleansed can be made overcomers before the disaster and enter God’s kingdom, while those who refuse to accept the judgment of God’s words will fall into the great disaster.
+This fulfills these prophecies in the Bible, “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 “For the time is come that judgment must begin at the house of God” (1 Peter 4:17).
 “He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:48).
 “And in the time of harvest I will say to the reapers, Gather you together first the tares, and bind them in bundles to burn them: but gather the wheat into my barn” (Matthew 13:30).
-According to these biblical prophecies, Almighty God is very likely to be the returned Lord Jesus.
+According to these biblical prophecies, Almighty God is the returned Lord Jesus.
 We’d better seek humbly to avoid missing the chance to welcome the Lord’s return.

 After reading this article, if you have any gains to share or any questions about God’s name to ask, feel free to click the buttons at the bottom right corner of the screen to contact us or read the following content.